LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

-The extended model operates as a tagger on the token level, allowing to classify separate tokens, while the datasets contain only the values of extractable attributes.
-Therefore, further processing of output is required.
-Every contiguous sequence of tokens tagged as a~given entity type is treated as a~recognized entity and assigned a~score equal to the geometric mean of the scores of its constituent tokens.
+The extended model operates as a tagger on the token level, allowing for the classification of separate tokens, while the datasets contain only the values of properties that we are supposed to extract from the documents.
+Therefore, the further processing of output is required.
+To this end, we use the pipeline described in \citep{graliski2020kleister}.

-Then, every recognized entity undergoes a~normalization procedure specific to its general data type (e.g.\ date, monetary amount, address, etc.), and duplicates are aggregated by summing their scores, giving bias to entities detected multiple times.
+Every contiguous sequence of tokens tagged as a given entity type is treated as a recognized entity and assigned a~score equal to the geometric mean of the scores of its constituent tokens.
+Then, every recognized entity undergoes a normalization procedure specific to its general data type (e.g.\ date, monetary amount, address, etc.).
+This is performed using regular expressions: for instance, the date \texttt{July, 15th 2013} is converted to \texttt{2013-07-15}.
+Afterwards, duplicates are aggregated by summing their scores, leading to a preference for entities detected multiple times.
 Finally, the highest-scoring normalized entity is selected as the output of the information extraction system.
 The predictions obtained this way are compared with target values provided in the dataset using \(F_{1}\)-score as the evaluation metric.
+See \citep{graliski2020kleister} for more details.